roncat/hellodocker/README.md

-# A minimal example Java Spark (fat jar project) with Docker Centos:java8
+# Examples Java (fat jars) projects with Docker Centos:java8

-## Building project
-mvn clean install

-## Creating a docker image
-sudo docker build -t roncat/sparkexample .

-## Running a docker app as a fat jar
-sudo docker run -d -p 8282:4567 roncat/sparkexample

-## Accessing app
-curl localhost:8282
+This workspace will show how to start a simple microservices-based application.
+This will be show in multiple tecnologias.

+## Run the application